 Preferred Education, Experience or Other Qualifications

-- Three years of supervisory experience supervising professional, technical and trades staff; or
+- Two years of supervisory experience; or

 - Any equivalent combination of experience and education that provides the applicant with the desired knowledge, skills and ability required to perform the work.

-- WA Professional Engineer's (PE) License
+- WA Professional Engineer's License

 Criminal Conviction Standards: